susam/timebox/README.md

 After the script starts, it displays a countdown starting with the specified duration to 0.
 The countdown is displayed at the beginning of a time box and whenever the number of minutes remaining in the time box is a multiple of 5.
+On Windows, the time remaining is also displayed in the title bar of the Command Prompt window; the title bar is updated every minute.

 Two beeps are played at the beginning of a time box.
 If the duration of the time box is longer then 15 minutes, one beep is played when 15